Sytm/waypoints/README.md

 `waypoints.modify.anywhere` - Allows the player to place waypoints wherever they want, ignoring disabled worlds

+`waypoints.modify.other` - Allows the player to modify the waypoints of another player when using `/waypoints other`

 `waypoints.unlimited` - Allows the player to create more waypoints and folders than the limit in the config

 `waypoints.temporaryWaypoint`* - Allows the player to create a waypoint that is only visible for the time he is online

+`waypoints.temporaryWaypoint.other`* - Allows the player to create a waypoint for select players that is only visible for the time they is online

 `waypoints.teleport.private` - Allows the player to teleport to private waypoints